 Blue Pietersite pendant with a 46.18ct pietersite stone set in 14K white gold, an original piece by Clay Copeland.
 A beautiful specimen of an exceptional stone is in a sleek, modern setting of 14K white gold.

 Clay has elegantly set a cabochon-cut, slightly domed pietersite.
 Swirling golds intermixed and flashing with blue-black colors coming from inclusions of crocidolite.
-Consequently, you’ll see mesmerizing movement and color shifts in this stone.
-Certainly the best way of experiencing the metallic quality of this pattern is in person.
+Consequently, you’ll see the mesmerizing movement and color shifts in this stone.
+Certainly, the best way of experiencing the metallic quality of this pattern is in person.
 As a result, you’ll be fully appreciating the stone’s natural chatoyancy, or optical reflectiveness.
 Or in other words, that metallic quality.
 So, come see this stone for yourself.

-Pietersite lore holds that its tempest or storm-like character helps to guard its wearer from adverse energies, whether from physical, emotional, or spiritual threats.
-Shielding against negative effects of extended technology use is said to be one of it’s attributes.
+Pietersite lore holds that its tempest or storm-like character helps to guard its wearer against adverse energies, whether from physical, emotional, or spiritual threats.
+Shielding against negative effects of extended technology use is said to be one of its attributes.
 In addition, Pietersite’s “storm” is thought to have a clearing effect.
 Cleansing its wearer of negative energies to make way for positive growth and healing in all realms.
 Some struggling with addiction, for example, have found pietersite to be both strengthening and supportive.
-Anyone wanting to create change in their life may be supported by Pietersite, as its cleansing and strengthening properties support change from the deep inner core.
+Anyone wanting to create change in their life may be supported by Pietersite, as its cleansing and strengthening properties support a change from the deep inner core.